On Gold Mountain: Overview

-The memoir centers on Fong See, the author's great grandfather and his second wife, Lettice Pruett (Ticie).
+The memoir centers on Fong See (鄺泗), the author's great-grandfather and his second wife, Lettice Pruett (née Ticie).
 Fong See was one of the few who realized the dream of coming to the U.S. and finding "Gold Mountain".
 So many others left China with the same dream but ended up with their dreams shattered.
 Fong See, the family patriarch, became the richest man in Chinatown and was recognized by the powers of Los Angeles proper.
 In China he had even more influence as "Gold Mountain See".
 Although Ticie was a perfect partner for Fong See in helping him develop his growing number of stores and being the proud mother of many of his children, in the end their marriage was destroyed.
 Keenly aware of his wealth and influence, as Fong See grew older he felt that the Chinese view of men's superiority to women was correct.
 In marrying a 16-year-old Chinese girl, he found what he wanted—the perfect wife in her complete subservience to her husband.
 Ticie's love for Fong See was so strong, that after her separation from her husband, she gradually fell apart.